Introduction to Extranet

 What is Extranet?

-Now that we are introduced to the term extranet “theoretically,” let us move ourselves to understand it deeper and get the hang of the word and its relevance in our lives, be it personally or professionally.
-An extranet is nothing but a private network that is typically used by an organization to share only a part of authorized information with other stakeholders outside the organization.
-These stakeholders can be suppliers, vendors, business stakeholders, or partners, or even any other business.
-Now you would be wondering how extranet and internet are different, though both subscribe to sharing authorized information outside the organization.
-Let us take that question to answer first and then holistically look into the extranet.
-In Extranet, one would require authorized login credentials to view some extra information.
-For example, only if a person logs in to your travel booking site they would be able to investigate how much money is there with them in their wallet, which otherwise one won’t be able to access and see.
-Some people do think extranet is a “perceived state of mind” of the organization sharing information to outside stakeholders.
+Now that we are introduced to the extranet “theoretically,” let us move ourselves to understand it deeper and get the hang of the word and its relevance in our lives, personally or professionally.
+An organization primarily utilizes an extranet, a private network, to selectively share authorized information with external stakeholders who are not part of the organization.
+These stakeholders can be suppliers, vendors, business stakeholders, partners, or other businesses.
+Now you would be wondering how the Extranet and the Internet are different, though both subscribe to sharing authorized information outside the organization.

-Application of Extranet
+Applications of Extranet

-- Only IPSEC compliant routers will decode the packet transferred.
+- Only IPSEC-compliant routers will decode the packet transferred.

 - Exclusively share only specific product catalogs with active wholesalers.